Posted on Leave a comment

 3. Measure out how many splices you’ll need

 You’ll need to tuck back some of the rope to create a splice, but the length will depend on what you’ll use it for.
+Use your own measurements to figure the exact amount out for yourself.

 4. Unravel the required amount of rope